Giants vs. Padres Gamethread

-The San Francisco Giants will try and bounce back from a series-opening loss to the San Diego Padres today, and it’s a very fun matchup between two of the best starting pitchers in baseball this season.
+It’s time for some day baseball, and it’s time for the series finale between the San Francisco Giants and the San Diego Padres.

-On the Giants side it’s lefty Carlos Rodón who, despite having an awful showing his last time out, still has a 3.49 ERA, a National League-best 1.63 FIP, and 56 strikeouts to 13 walks in 38.2 innings.
+The Giants are sending lefty Alex Wood to the mound.
+Wood currently has a 3.93 ERA and a 3.62 FIP, with 35 strikeouts to 10 walks in 34.1 innings.
+He’s been solid this season, but still looking to find that extra magic that we all know he has.

-For San Diego it’s right-hander Joe Musgrove, who is on pace to be a first-time All-Star.
-He has a 2.20 ERA, a 2.70 FIP, and an National League-leading strikeout to walk ratio of 47 strikeouts to six walks in 45 innings.
+For the Padres it’s righty Mike Clevinger, who is making just his fourth start of the year.
+He has a 3.21 ERA, a 2.96 FIP, and 15 strikeouts to five walks in 14 innings.

 Where: Oracle Park, San Francisco, CA